Port Olimpic, Barcelona (ES)

 The airport of Barcelona is an international airport located 12 km (7.5 mi) southwest of the centre of Barcelona.
 The main ports of Barcelona (Port Vell, Port Olimpic & Port Forum) have car access, access by metro, bus & taxi.
 Ports of Arenys de Mar, El Masnou, Blanes, Port Ginesta, Aiguadolç (Sitges) and Vilanova have good car access via highway & train.

 You need a fishing license to fish in fresh water and salt water which can be obtained on the website from the Generalitat de Catalunya:

-remember that the fishing charters normally have the fishing license included in the price, so you don't need to buy one if you're chartering a boat.
+remember that the fishing charters in Barcelona normally have the fishing license included in the price, so you don't need to buy one if you're chartering a boat.